Swanson-Holcomb Undergraduate Research (SHUR)

 Gustavus administers the Holcomb and Swanson funds.
 These funds enable an undergraduate research grant program.
 Students submit a brief research proposal which is reviewed by a faculty panel.
-Awards are made twice a year and typically range from $300 to $500 for equipment or supplies.
+Starting Summer 2023, awards will be made three times a year and typically range from $300 to $500 for equipment or supplies.

 Eligibility: Undergraduates majoring in one of the natural sciences, mathematics, or psychology.

-Obligations: An oral presentation or a poster of the research accomplished must be given at the Spring Science Symposium held on the Gustavus campus
+Obligations: An oral presentation or a poster of the summer research accomplished must be given at the Fall Research Symposium held on the Gustavus campus in the fall.

 To Apply: